This version is still in development and is not considered stable yet. For the latest snapshot version, please use Spring AI 1.0.0-SNAPSHOT!

 Cohere Embeddings

-Provides Bedrock Cohere Embedding client.
+Provides Bedrock Cohere Embedding model.
 Integrate generative AI capabilities into essential apps and workflows that improve business outcomes.

 The AWS Bedrock Cohere Model Page and Amazon Bedrock User Guide contains detailed information on how to use the AWS hosted model.